wxShaper/wxsf-code/readme_src.txt

 -------------------------

-wxShapeFramework (wxSF) is a software library/framework based on wxWidgets which allows easy development of software applications which GUI manipulates with graphical objects (shapes) like various CASE tools, technological processes modeling tools, etc.
+wxShapeFramework (wxSF) is a software library/framework based on wxWidgets which allows easy development of software applications manipulating with graphical objects (shapes) like various CASE tools, technological processes modeling tools, etc.

-The library consists of several classes encapsulating so called Shape canvas (visual GUI control used for management of included diagrams which supports serialization/ deserialization to XML files, clipboard and drag&drop operations with diagram's components, undo/redo operations, diagrams' export to BMP files, etc) and diagrams' components as well (basic rectangular and eliptic shapes, line and curve shape,
+The library consists of several classes encapsulating so called 'Shape canvas' (visual GUI control used for management of included diagrams; it supports serialization/ deserialization to XML files, clipboard and drag&drop operations with diagram's components, undo/redo operations, diagrams' export to BMP files, etc) and diagrams' components as well (basic rectangular and eliptic shapes, line and curve shape,